klaasnienhuis/MaproomDocumentation/source/layers/CC3D.rst

 Specifying your custom area

 #.
 Create a satellite map of the area you need
 #.
-Draw a reactangle or custom closed shape or spline on the map detailing the area you need
+Draw a rectangle or custom closed shape or spline on the map detailing the area you need
 #.
 Select the shape
 #.
 Press ``Order custom area``